The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Global (in time) solutions to the nonlinear viscous Cattaneo-type model

-For the second order derivative of the solution, we employ similar methods to the lower order derivatives, namely, \eqref{C5} and \eqref{B2} still hold for $j=2$.
-Due to the additional term in \eqref{Cn}, by taking $\varepsilon_1\downarrow0$, we actually already got
+For the second-order derivative of the solution, we can employ the same method that we just used for the lower order derivatives.
+Indeed, \eqref{C5} and \eqref{B2} are satisfied for $j=2$ as well.
+Then, it remains to estimate the additional term $\ml{N}_{\psi}(t,x)$ in \eqref{Cn} and the integral term.
+Choosing $\varepsilon_1 > 0$ sufficiently small, we actually already showed that